 Even though the VAS is primarily based on the IFRS, there are some fundamental differences between the two that foreign investors should be fully aware of.

 (4) Notes, including a summary of significant accounting policies and other notes

 (4) Notes to financial statements summarizing key accounting policies and other notes

 As pointed out above, VAS only requires companies to perform an analysis of changes in equity as part of notes to financial statements other than a separate report.

 Cash Flow Statements (CFS)

-Source of data in preparing CFS: IFRS, in deriving CFS mainly bases on the opening and ending balance of financial position statement.
-While VAS relies on general ledger cash accounts and bank deposits.
+The data source in preparing CFS: IFRS, in deriving CFS, is mainly based on the opening and ending balance of the financial position statement.
+In comparison, VAS relies on general ledger cash accounts and bank deposits.

 Classification of Cash flow: VAS has a separate set of rules governing cash flow activities of dividends and interests paid/received, especially for banking institutions and insurance companies.

 On the other side, IFRS brings more flexibility in classifying these streams of cash flow as investment or financing activities.

 In terms of inventories, both IFRS and VAS apply the normal costing method to calculate production costs.
 However, there are some differences that are listed below.